amazon-archives/aws-serverless-appsync-loyalty/README.md

 ### Lambda Setup

-From Cloud9 select the AWS Resources tab on the right, you'll find a local Lambda funcion under the "sam" folder called "UnicornLoyalty".
+From Cloud9 select the AWS Resources tab on the right, you'll find a local Lambda funcion under the ```sam``` folder called ```UnicornLoyalty```.
 Right click and select EDIT CONFIG to check the related SAM template and EDIT FUNCTION to check the Lambda code:

 ![Lambda SAM Config](img/06.png)